-All students, regardless of ability or SEND, follow a full curriculum with a minimum of 8 subjects - increasing to 10 subjects for those studying triple Science.
+All students, regardless of ability or SEND, follow a full curriculum with a minimum of 8 subjects.
 No exams are taken early in this phase and all courses are GCSE, BTEC Level 2 or NCFE qualifications.
 100% of students study the strong academic core of: